anaconda-auth#

 Example#

-off for login and API requests and the preferred token storage is anaconda-keyring
+off for login and API requests and where the preferred token storage is anaconda-keyring.

 [plugin.auth]